-Calculating them is a little more complicated, but what they are is actually fairly simple:
+Calculating them is a little more complicated, but what they are is fairly simple:

-- Unrestricted Market Value (UMV), which values all the shares as if they had no restrictions and could easily be bought and sold at the prevailing worth of the company at the time.
-This figure is used to calculate the maximum amount of options allowable to be granted to an individual (£250,000 within a three year period) or by the company (£3m).
+- Unrestricted Market Value (UMV) values all the shares as if they had no restrictions and could easily be bought and sold at the prevailing worth of the company at the time.
+This figure is used to calculate the maximum number of options to be granted by the company (£3m) to an individual (£250,000 within a three-year period).

 If you would like to get an HMRC-approved valuation for an EMI scheme, you can request one directly through the Vestd platform.
 Log in to your account and go to Valuations > New Valuation... and select whether you need a full or refresh valuation.

 We'll then guide you through the next steps and our Valuations team will complete your company valuation.
 And the best part, valuations are often included in your Vestd plan.*